Chandler Jones: Personal life

 Jones is the youngest of his siblings.
 His eldest brother, Arthur, was a former defensive end in the NFL.
 His other brother, Jon, is a former mixed martial artist who was a heavyweight and light heavyweight champion when competing for the UFC.
 His oldest sister Carmen died in 2000.
 Jones graduated from Syracuse in 2012.

-2023 hospitalization and arrest
+2023 hospitalization and arrests

 On September 7, 2023, Jones stated on social media that a Crisis Response Team (CRT) member from Las Vegas Fire & Rescue came to his home.
 Jones accused Las Vegas Raiders management of sending the CRT member.
 On September 26, Jones announced that the previous day the fire department admitted him into a hospital against his wishes and was later taken to a behavioral health center.

 On September 29, Jones was arrested in Las Vegas on two counts of violating a protection order, with arraignment scheduled for December 4.

 On October 17, Jones was arrested in Las Vegas again for violating a protection order, the second time in less than a month.